 - 1. Prerequisites: No real change, just a nuance.
-(At one point this summer, Howdy was enforcing no prereqs at all; then the office staff began enforcing them very strictly.
-The faculty involved reached the following consensus.)
 The purpose of the linear algebra prerequisite is to ensure some experience with proofs.
 Any linear algebra course (Math.
 304, 309, 311, 323) or Math.
 220 will do. - 2.
-The percentages of the grade devoted to class participation and homework essay questions are slightly increased.
+As of Fall '16, the percentages of the grade devoted to class participation and homework essay questions are slightly increased.
 Therefore, I will be more careful about assessing the contribution of each team member to class presentations; more later about the procedure.

-3. In accordance with university regulations: To get W credit for the course, you must have a passing grade on the writing assignments, not just on the course as a whole.
-(This was always true in theory, but it was not made explicit before.)
+- 3. In accordance with university regulations: To get W credit for the course, you must have a passing grade on the writing assignments, not just on the course as a whole.
+(This was always true in theory, but it was not made explicit before.) - 4.
+In term papers, please give "mathematics style" bibliographical citations. even if that's not what your English teacher told you to do.

 Please read the handout thoroughly.
-Note that the first reading and homework assignment is on the Web, and the written homework is due next Wednesday.
+Note that the first reading and homework assignment is on the Web, and the written homework is due next Friday.
 Skip the Preface but read the Introduction and Chapter 1 this week.
-Be prepared for discussion on this Friday.
-Also on Friday: Be prepared to form teams.
+Be prepared for discussion questions next Monday.